panubo/curltab/README.md

 This function wraps `curl`.
 It has two main uses.

-Logs all output to log file.

-Generates output if curl exits non-zero so cron will send an email.
+Logs all output to syslog and if curl exits non-zero it will output to stdout causing cron to send an email to the admin.

 ## Environment variables